How to Fix Broil element failure on Frigidaire FGGH3047VF (Gas Range)

 Is it safe to replace the broil element myself on a gas range?

 Yes, replacing the broil element is a manageable DIY repair as long as you shut off the gas supply and disconnect power before starting.
-If you smell gas at any point, stop immediately and call a professional.
+If you detect a gas smell at any point, stop immediately and call a professional.

 What replacement part do I need for the FGGH3047VF broil element?

-Order a broil burner assembly specifically listed for the Frigidaire FGGH3047VF to ensure a proper fit.
-Always cross-reference the part number from your owner’s manual or the appliance’s data label before purchasing.
+Order a broil burner assembly specifically for the Frigidaire FGGH3047VF to ensure a proper fit.
+Always cross-reference the part number from your owner’s manual or the appliance’s data label before making a purchase.